 Risks identified in the risk management plan established at project commencement and those that may arise during the project will be addressed early.
 Research team meetings will be held monthly and will include risk management as a standing agenda item where the risk register and ratings for each item will be reviewed and updated and items added where necessary.
 The Chief Investigator will be responsible for leading risk monitoring and reporting.
 The study coordinator will be responsible for maintaining the risk register.

 The risk register will regularly update the 3x4 risk analysis matrix that includes severity (S1 Acceptable – S4 extreme) and likelihood (L1 Improbable – L3 Probable).
 Risks in the low to medium range will be managed within the research team and Institute notified in quarterly reporting.
 Risks occurring in the high to extreme range will be reported to the CSU research office and HREC (if relevant) and support sought for addressing them.
 Unmitigated risks and those in the extreme range will be reported immediately to HREC for advice and assistance and the project will be placed on hold until the risk is addressed.
 Risk reports will include the nature of the risk, the events that have occurred, the impact on the project and participants, mitigation plans and the outcome of those if completed or strategies for mitigation and who and what is involved.

+Program delivery: It is expected that study participants will be experiencing some distress because they are seeking support from a therapeutic family support program.
+All counsellors delivering the program will be trained psychologists or social workers, registered by AHPRA, who deal with distressed people daily.
+Mandated and legislated processes for reporting child abuse, domestic violence and risks of harm to self and others will be followed.
+For all incidents a CSU HREC incident report will be completed by the study coordinator.
+Counsellors will report all adverse events to the study coordinator who will offer de-briefing.
+Counsellors will be encouraged to access their workplace EAP or clinical supervision for additional support.

 3.15.
 Auditing